Sulfuryl chloride

 Sulfuryl chloride is an inorganic compound with the formula SO2Cl2.
 At room temperature, it is a colorless liquid with a pungent odor.
-Sulfuryl chloride is not found in nature, as can be inferred from its rapid hydrolysis.
+Sulfuryl chloride is not found in nature.

 Sulfuryl chloride is commonly confused with thionyl chloride, SOCl2.
 The properties of these two sulfur oxychlorides are quite different: sulfuryl chloride is a source of chlorine whereas thionyl chloride is a source of chloride ions.
-An alternative IUPAC name is sulfuroyl dichloride.
+An alternative IUPAC name is sulfuryl dichloride.

-Structure

 Sulfur is tetrahedral in SO2Cl2 and the oxidation state of the sulfur atom is +6, as in sulfuric acid.

 Synthesis

 SO2Cl2 is prepared by the reaction of sulfur dioxide and chlorine in the presence of a catalyst, such as activated carbon.